geraldwogan/apartment-application-automation/info.md

 1. fills out the initial application forms
 1. send the application form.

+## Initializing Git Version Control

 ## Creating a virtual environment
-Firstl,y I would like to create a virtual environment for this project.
+I would like to create a virtual environment for this project.

 Here is a link that I have followed to do this: https://towardsdatascience.com/virtual-environments-for-absolute-beginners-what-is-it-and-how-to-create-one-examples-a48da8982d4b